MohdYahyaMahmodi/pulsar-os/README.md

 ## Beta Release Notice

-**Important:** TalkoBrowser OS is currently in beta.
+**Important:** Pulsar OS is currently in beta.
 While we've worked hard to create a stable and feature-rich environment, please be aware that:

 - Some features may not work as expected.
 - You may encounter bugs or unexpected behavior.
 - Performance may vary across different browsers and devices.
 - Features and user interface elements may change in future releases.

-We appreciate your understanding and encourage you to report any issues or share your feedback to help us improve TalkoBrowser OS.
+We appreciate your understanding and encourage you to report any issues or share your feedback to help us improve Pulsar OS.

 ## Features